SolidHal/btrfld/README.md

 Retain wire in thumb cluster with 2 dots of super glue

 TODO:
-- choose place for usb-c extension port on left side
 - choose place for power switch by usb-c port, make it recessed
+- choose place for controller
 - ribbon cable retainers on baseplate

 nice to haves